Dissipative dynamics in the free massive boson limit of the sine-Gordon model: Equal-time single particle density matrix of the right movers

 where $G_M(y)=G_{13}^{21}\left(y\left| \right.\right)$ is a Meijer G-function\cite{gradstein} and $Y_0$ the Bessel function of the second kind.
 It is meaningful to extract the short and long distance behaviors, obtained as

-For short distances, $x\ll\tilde\xi$, the gap has no effect on the dynamics and the power-law decay with the exponent $(K+K^{-1})/2$ is characteristic of the interacting, gapless Luttinger model.
+For short distances, $x\ll\tilde\xi$, the gap has no effect on the \jav{spatial decay and the power-law function} with the exponent $(K+K^{-1})/2$ is characteristic of the interacting, gapless Luttinger model.
 At long distances, $x\gg \tilde\xi$, however, the gap becomes relevant and the correlation function decays exponentially with $x$.

 After switching on the coupling to the environment, the single particle density matrix is expected to decrease with time according to the intuition that the system is heated up to infinite temperature.
 The time-dependent part of the equal-time correlation function is obtained by substituting the time-dependent terms of Eqs. \eqref{eq:nB} into \eqref{eq:green3},